 3. Makrut lime leaves

-Makrut also known as kaffir lime leaves, make a great substitute for curry because of having the same strong flavour.
+Makrut also known as kaffir lime leaves, make a great substitute for curry because of having the same strong flavor.
 Generally, six makrut lime leaves replace ten curry leaves for a recipe.
-The leaves can be crushed, simmer, slice then removed from the meal.
-Cooks mostly squeeze citrus to the meal for a great taste before serving.
-Furthermore, the leaves are most often used to add amazing fragrance in soups, salads, rice, mushrooms, noodles, pork, chicken, and fish dishes.
-The leaves make great recipe when used along with ginger, garlic, peppers, coconut milk and fish broth.
-Moreover, the leaves give amazing health benefits for example
+The leaves can be crushed, simmered, sliced, then removed from the meal.
+Cooks mostly squeeze citrus into the meal for a great taste before serving.
+Furthermore, the leaves often add amazing fragrance to soups, salads, rice, mushrooms, noodles, pork, chicken, and fish dishes.
+The leaves make a great recipe with ginger, garlic, peppers, coconut milk, and fish broth.
+Moreover, the leaves give amazing health benefits.
+For example

-• Keep away bad breath thus it was traditional method before the invention of toothpaste
+• Keep away bad breath thus it was a traditional method before the invention of toothpaste

 • Have antibacterial substances